 The Cambridge Centre for Health Services Research (CCHSR) is a collaboration between two leading health care research groups at the Institute of Public Health at the University of Cambridge, and at RAND Europe.
 With over twenty researchers from a wide variety of backgrounds, CCHSR’s objective is to inform policy through evidence-based research on health services.
-The groups are led by Martin Roland, Professor of Health Services Research at the University of Cambridge and Jon Sussex, Chief Economist at RAND Europe.
+The groups are led by Mary Dixon-Woods, Professor of Health Services Research at the University of Cambridge and Jon Sussex, Chief Economist at RAND Europe.

 Our aims are to inform health policy and practice by:

 - Developing methods for measuring quality of care, and

 - Evaluating ways of improving the safety, effectiveness, efficiency and experience of care.

 For example, current research includes approaches to improve patient experience in primary care, socio-economic variation in cancer outcomes and their link to the quality of health services, and an evaluation of alternatives to face-to-face consultations in primary care.

 A key strength is the diversity of disciplines and skills within the Centre, with members coming from backgrounds including medicine, psychology, sociology, statistics, health services research, public health and public policy.